University of Poitiers, France

-Marquette University Law School currently participates in an exchange program with the University of Poitiers.
-In an exchange program, Marquette students pay the same tuition and fees to Marquette that they would pay for a regular semester at Marquette, but are enrolled and attend classes at the foreign law school.
+Marquette University Law School currently participates in an exchange program with the University of Poitiers (France).
+In an exchange program, Marquette students pay the same tuition and fees to Marquette that they would pay for a regular semester at Marquette, but students are enrolled in and attend classes at the foreign law school.

 Established in 1431, the University of Poitiers is the second oldest university in France and counts François Rabelais, René Descartes, and Francis Bacon amongst its former students.
-Highly regarded within France, the University of Poitiers provides 24,500 students a full range of top quality courses in Science, Liberal Arts, Pharmacy and Medicine, Engineering, Law, Economics, and Management.
+Highly regarded within France, the University of Poitiers provides courses in Science, Liberal Arts, Pharmacy and Medicine, Engineering, Law, Economics, and Management.
 Poitiers provides a student friendly environment with the highest per capita student population of any city in France.
-About 15% of the students at the University are international students.

 Poitiers is the capital of the Poitou region and is only a few hours from Paris by TGV (high-speed train).
 Located in the west of France, Poitiers is in close proximity to the Loire Valley, dozens of charming chateaux, an excellent wine region, and Basque country just to the south.
 The Futuroscope--part interactive learning center and part theme park--is located just outside Poitiers and pays tribute to the technologies of multimedia in several wildly imaginative pavilions.
 Normandy, Brittany, the French Riviera, the Alps, London, northeastern Spain, and northwestern Italy are all within half a day's train travel.